Residential Programs for Troubled Youth Help Michigan Teens Get Back on Track.

 As part of Solstice’s comprehensive treatment approach–including group therapy, family therapy, adventure therapy, and focus on academics–individual therapy is a key component to the healing process.

 What sets Solstice apart from other residential programs for troubled youth is their focus on the importance of individual therapy.
-As an adolescent in Solstice’s program, your Michigan teen will get the following benefits from her primary therapist:
+As an adolescent in Solstice’s program, your Michigan teen will get the following benefits from their primary therapist:

 - Individual Attention.
 Therapists have a caseload of only six students ensuring plenty of interactions with your teen.
 This is a small caseload compared to other treatment centers.